 The word, “Mandala” originates from Sanskrit, and loosely translated is a “circle”.
-When you look at the circle, it feels complete, isn’t it.
-Well that’s what it is all about.
+When you look at the circle, it feels complete, isn’t it?
+Well, that’s what it is all about.
 Visually, the circle represents completeness.
 A typical mandala includes intricate designs, usually being symmetrical in nature.
 According to Wikipedia, a mandala is/has become a generic term for any diagram, chart or geometric pattern that represents the universe symbolically.

-Off recently, mandalas and mandala colouring books have become very popular.
+Off recently, mandalas and mandala coloring books have become very popular.
 Many consider drawing mandalas a meditative and relaxing process.
-Studies have proved that either drawing or colouring mandalas give great mental peace and a sense of calmness.
+Studies have proved that either drawing or coloring mandalas give great mental peace and a sense of calmness.
 So the next time you get stressed out and tired, take a sheet, grab a tool of choice and get drawing.
 You will feel really, really good after this exercise.
 Trust me, it works.

 Good quality drawing paper

 Compass (or any round objects to make the circles; like the ends of a cup, a bangle or packing/masking tape)

 A Protractor (optional) (for divisions your guides)